Dorothea Abrahams

-Dorothea Abrahams (1779 – February 6, 1853) was a West Indian philanthropist who left funds in her will to open the Abrahams Home for Indigent Widows of Savannah in Savannah, Georgia, United States.
+Dorothea Abrahams (c.
+1779 – February 6, 1853) was a philanthropist from the West Indies who left funds in her will to open the Abrahams Home for Indigent Widows of Savannah in Savannah, Georgia, United States.

 Life and career

 Abrahams was born on Anastasia, West Indies, in 1779.
 A visitor to the island from Philadelphia brought Dorothea home with her.
-At school in Philadelphia, one of her classmates was future First Lady of the United States Dolley Madison.
+At school in Philadelphia, one of her classmates was Dolley Madison, future First Lady of the United States.

 She became friends with a girl, last name Pooler, who was from Savannah, Georgia.
 Abrahams accepted Pooler's invitation to come visit her for a while, and it was there that she met and married Captain Abraham De Lyon Abrahams in 1803.
 They lived on Broughton Street.
 A Jew, the captain was a member of the Congregation Mickve Israel in Savannah's Monterey Square.

 In 1808, the couple moved to Washington, D.C.
 James Madison had just become president, and Dorothea's childhood friendship with Madison's wife seemingly earned Abraham employment under the president.

 The Abrahamses returned to Savannah in 1826.
 Four years later, their household consisted of eleven people: Abraham, Dorothea, six male slaves and three female slaves.

 Captain Abrahams died in 1844, aged 71, of apoplexy.
 Five years later, Dorothea was living at 179 Broughton Street in Savannah.
-In 1852, she bought a 12-year-old "mulatto girl" from a George Wylly.
+In 1852, she bought a 12-year-old "mulatto girl" from George Wylly.